apache/tvm/docs/dev/convert_layout.rst

     pass = relay.transform.ConvertLayout(desired_layouts)

 The ordering of layouts is defined by the implementation of `register_convert_op_layout("OPNAME")`, you can refer to the docstring which should explicitly state the expected layout.
-In the example above its [data_layout, kernel_layout].
+In the example above it's [data_layout, kernel_layout].

 If we wish to select the default choice for a specific layout then the layout should be declared as "default".
 For nn.conv2d the following two statements are equivalent: `{'nn.conv2d': ['NHWC', 'default']} == {'nn.conv2d': ['NHWC', 'HWIO']}` since the default kernel layout in TVM is HWIO for NHWC.
 In the first example, the kernel layout is implicitly defined as "default".
 The example below shows how this can be used: